|

 difficult to determine where the gas goes, you may want to mount the

-sensor at a level close to the breathing area of the persons to be
+detector at a level close to the breathing area of the persons to be

 protected.

-opening to dust (particles) and fluids (eg. water that can penetrate
+It is also important to protect the detector opening to dust (particles) and fluids (eg. water that can penetrate

-the sensor).
+the detector).

 This can be done with splash guards which are

-available with sensors.
+available with detectors.

-How many sensors are needed in a
+How many detectors are needed in a

 stationary installation?